PTA

 Who Is Invited?

-All PTA members from Richardson, Plano, Frisco, Wylie, and Carrollton-Farmers Branch are invited to our Earth Day plant sale.
-PTA members save $20 on their tray of plants, when they order by April 1st.
+All PTA members, parents, teachers, and students from Richardson, Plano, Frisco, Wylie, and Carrollton-Farmers Branch are invited to our Earth Day plant sale.
+That's 50,000+ PTA members, at 270 schools, with 192,000 students.
+PTA membership chairs can reach out to the broader community and invite city residents (830,000 in 5 cities) to join their local PTA to save $20 when they order a tray of plants by April 1st.
 Online ordering will open for PTA members on February 1st.
-A limited number of trays are available for PTA leaders to reserve now until they're gone.

 • Gregg's Mistflower 1.jpeg